 Joseph Moore is a senior Civil Engineering major at The College of New Jersey and is from Delran, New Jersey.
 He has the responsibility to design the foundation and the concrete storage tanks for the Thailand Water Supply System Project.
 He is the Fundraising Chair for the TCNJ chapter of Engineers without Borders.
 After graduation, Joseph hopes to enter industry as a Civil Engineer.

 Engineering standards and realistic constraints form (signed and dated)

-Will be Included in Final Report

 Engineering standards and realistic constraints presentation